 Currently, internships are open internationally to women (cis and trans), trans men, and genderqueer people.
 Additionally, they are open to residents and nationals of the United States of any gender who are Black/African American, Hispanic/Latin@, American Indian, Alaska Native, Native Hawaiian, or Pacific Islander.
 We are planning to expand the program to more participants from underrepresented backgrounds in the future.

 Outreachy is a project of Software Freedom Conservancy.
-The internships in the May - August 2016 round were generously sponsored by the following organizations and companies:
+The internships in the December 2016 - March 2017 round are generously sponsored by the following organizations and companies:

 Software Freedom Conservancy provides organizational home for Outreachy.

 Red Hat supports Outreachy by contributing its employee time towards the organization of the program.